rchipka/esque/README.md

 # esque

-A platform for implementing and extending Javascript language features
+A configurable and extendable javascript runtime evaluator